voxpupuli/puppet-icinga/README.md

 ## Description

-This module provides the management of upstrem repositories that can use by the other Icinga modules and a base class to handle the Icinga Redis package.
+This module provides several non private helper classes for the official Icinga modules:

+* [icinga/icinga2]
+* [icinga/icingaweb2]
+* [icinga/icingadb]

 ## Setup

 ### What the Icinga Puppet module supports

-* Involves the needed repositories to install icinga2, icingadb and icingaweb2:
+* [icinga::repos] involves the needed repositories to install icinga2, icingadb and icingaweb2:
     * The Icinga Project repository for the stages: stable, testing or nightly builds
     * EPEL repository for RHEL simular platforms
     * Backports repository for Debian and Ubuntu
-* The Class to install Icinga-Redis, a requirement for the IcingaDB module.
+    * NETWAYS extras repository for Icinga Web 2
+    * NETWAYS plugins repository with some additional monitoring plugins
+* Classes to manage and setup an Icinga environment much easier:
+    * [icinga::server] setups an Icinga 2 including CA, config server, zones and workers aka satellites
+    * [icinga::worker] installs an Icinga 2 worker aka satellite
+    * [icinga::ido] configures the IDO backend including the database
+    * [icinga::web] manages Icinga Web 2, an Apache and a PHP-FPM

 ### Setup Requirements

-This module supports:

-* [puppet] >= 4.10 < 7.0.0

-And requiers:

-* [puppetlabs/stdlib] >= 4.16.0 < 7.0.0
-    * If Puppet 6 is used a stdlib 5.1 or higher is required
-* [puppetlabs/apt] >= 6.0.0
-* [puppet/zypprepo] >= 2.2.1
-* [puppetlabs/yumrepo_core] >= 1.0.0
-    * If Puppet 6 is used
+The requirements depend on the class to be used.

 ### Beginning with icinga